-Croydon Council reviewed the situation regarding shops advertising boards (commonly referred to as 'A-boards') across the borough.
-It is recognised that A-boards form a vital part of local businesses ability to attract customers, however this has to be balanced with the needs of people to walk along footways.
-Whilst A-boards may be viewed by some as obstructions, the general approach outside the Town Centre is one of dealing with complaints on a case-by-case basis, trying to find solutions that accommodate the advertiser where possible as well as resolving the complaint.
+Croydon council reviewed the situation regarding shops advertising boards (commonly referred to as A-boards) across the borough.
+It is recognised that A-boards form a vital part of local businesses' ability to attract customers, however this has to be balanced with the needs of people to walk along footways.
+Whilst A-boards may be viewed by some as obstructions, the general approach outside the town centre is one of dealing with complaints on a case-by-case basis, trying to find solutions that accommodate the advertiser where possible as well as resolving the complaint.

-In the Town Centre it became apparent that the size and numbers of A-boards required additional measures to regulate them, and so the Council designated an area to enable us to control the displays.
-Attached is the Policy Document, which has the criteria for applications, and the map of the Designated Area, to assist people in making an application for consent to display an A-board in this area.
+In the town centre it became apparent that the size and numbers of A-boards required additional measures to regulate them, and so the council designated an area to enable us to control the displays.
+Attached is the policy document, which has the criteria for applications, and the map of the designated area, to assist people in making an application for consent to display an A-board in this area.
 All such applications are now done via the GOV.UK portal as a planning application.

-Please visit http://www.planningportal.gov.uk/planning/applications/planningapplications for more information or to create a new application.
+Visit http://www.planningportal.gov.uk/planning/applications/planningapplications for more information or to create a new application.